nevans/d_heap/README.md

 ## Benchmarks

-_See `bin/benchmarks` and `docs/benchmarks.txt`, as well as `bin/profile` and
-`docs/profile.txt` for much more detail or updated results.
-These benchmarks were measured with v0.5.0 and ruby 2.7.2 without MJIT enabled._
+_See full benchmark output in subdirs of `benchmarks`.
+See also or updated results.
+These benchmarks were measured with an Intel Core i7-1065G7 8x3.9GHz with d_heap v0.5.0 and ruby 2.7.2 without MJIT enabled._

 ### Implementations